M4rotte/docker/README.md

 If /var/lib/mysql is empty the database is initiallized.

 MariaDB root password must be provided at run-time.
+The container will exit if no password is provided.